 Manta rays have a long lifespan and can live up to 50 years.

 People get mixed up with manta rays and stingrays as they can appear similar.
 They even think that the manta ray killed Steve Irwin.
 There are some key differences between the two animals.

 - Defense Mechanism.

 - Different Diet.

-The manta ray’s only real defence is to run away.
-While this does not sound like a great defence but due to its size and acrobatic maneuverability, it is very effective as they can outrun most of their predators.
+The manta ray’s only real defense is to run away.
+While this does not sound like a great defense but due to its size and acrobatic maneuverability, it is very effective as they can outrun most of their predators.
 They have no teeth, a barb, or a stinger.